 A participatory exercise celebrating cooperation, conversation, conviviality and the right to movement, Hand-In-Hand was first commissioned for the Fete de Tuiles or Festival of Tiles, a street festival attended by 100,000 in Grenoble, France, 4 June 2016.
 It was re-run at the Whitworth Art Gallery as part of Culture Shots on 22 July 2016, with a group of trainee nurses and a researcher from the nearby hospital and university as part of their training module on wellbeing.
 I also wrote an essay entitled ‘Hand in Hand: Activating the body in motion to re-connect with ourselves and with others amidst a world in motion and commotion’, for a French-Italian publication Temps, Art et Cartographie: Representer les populations et les territoires en movement.
-I have been invited to run the work with new undergraduates of the Visual Communications course at Leeds College of Art in October.
-A film drawing on this work also exists:
+This work was adapted as a workshop for GPs who are also lecturers at King’s College London.
+This was the KUMEC 2018 or King’s Undergraduate Medical Education in the Community Teacher Development conference, where I was an invited artist.
+There we used the work to think about communication between GPs and patients, as well as ‘wellbeing’ beyond physical health and, more generally, our place in the topsy-turvy world and our roles in it.
+A film drawing (2016) on this work also exists:

 5 easy steps:

 - Tether yourself to a stranger